-We conclude this subsection by admitting that there is no direct relation between the above derivation with the two--scale arguments in \cite{FlaPa21,DP22_two_scale,MTVE01}.
-It would be interesting to study which contribution(s) need to be consider in the small scale equation of \cite[Subsection 7.3]{DP22_two_scale} to obtain the non--isothermal balance for $\wt{P}_n$ of \eqref{eq:primitive_full_4} for the effective dynamics.
+We conclude this subsection by admitting that there is no direct relation between the above derivation with the two-scale arguments in \cite{DP22_two_scale,FlaPa21,MTVE01}.
+It would be interesting to study which contribution(s) need to be considered in the small scale equation of \cite[Subsection 7.3]{DP22_two_scale} to obtain the non-isothermal balance for $\wt{P}_n$ of \eqref{eq:primitive_full_4} for the effective dynamics.